COMBINE-lab/salmon/doc/source/salmon.rst

    salmon.
-When salmon is run with selective alignment, it adopts a considerably more sensitive scheme that we have developed for finding the potential mapping loci of a read, and score potential mapping loci using the chaining algorithm introdcued in minimap2 [#minimap2]_.
+When salmon is run with selective alignment, it adopts a considerably more sensitive scheme that we have developed for finding the potential mapping loci of a read, and score potential mapping loci using the chaining algorithm introduced in minimap2 [#minimap2]_.
 It scores and validates these mappings using the score-only, SIMD, dynamic programming algorithm of ksw2 [#ksw2]_.
 Finally, we recommend using selective alignment with a *decoy-aware* transcriptome, to mitigate potential